tirasyaz/codeless-data-science-fundamental-2023-FTU-x-UMK/README.md

-# Predicting and Preventing Juvenile Crime in Malaysia
+# Predicting Juvenile Crime in Malaysia

 ## Abstract
-The project aims to analyze the involvement of children in criminal activity in Malaysia and  create a prediction model and develop prescriptive recommendations for preventing and reducing juvenile crime rates.
+The goal of this data science study is to analyze the possible rise or fall in juvenile crime rates Based on age and gender.Understanding the characteristics that influence children's engagement in criminal behaviour can assist shape preventive measures and interventions because children's involvement in criminal activity is a serious problem for society.
+The project does this by using data analysis methods that include data description, data diagnostics, and data prediction.

 ## Introduction